archlens/ArchLens/README.md

 # Architectural Lens

-MT-Diagrams is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
+Architectural-Lens is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
 It offers the flexibility to include or exclude specific packages to suit your requirements for comprehensible views.

-Moreover, MT-Diagrams can highlight the differences between your working branch and a specified remote branch, including added or removed dependencies and created or deleted packages, by using green and red highlighting.
+Moreover, Architectural-Lens can highlight the differences between your working branch and a specified remote branch, including added or removed dependencies and created or deleted packages, by using green and red highlighting.

-Lastly, MT-Diagrams can display the highlighted differences in the system views when a pull request is created on GitHub.
+Lastly, Architectural-Lens can display the highlighted differences in the system views when a pull request is created on GitHub.
 It automatically generates the views specified in your config, highlights the differences, and displays them in your pull request, simplifying the review process.

 To help you get started, this readme includes various options in combination with the setup of a config file.

+### Runs on Python 3.9, 3.10, 3.11

 ## Installation

-To install mt-diagrams, simply use the pip package manager by running the following command:
+To install Architectural-Lens, simply use the pip package manager by running the following command:

-`pip install mt-diagrams` (You might need administrative right to perform the operation)
+`pip install Architectural-Lens` (You might need administrative right to perform the operation)

-This will download and install the necessary files and dependencies needed for mt-diagrams to run properly.
+This will download and install the necessary files and dependencies needed for Architectural-Lens to run properly.

 ## Commands